3 November 2021 – 20 March 2022

 The 18th century also saw greater informality and ease in portraiture, expressing the new ideas emerging around individuality and personal freedom that remain familiar today.
 The exhibition will culminate in a room focussing on such pictures, including Miss Mary Edwards 1742 – a painting not seen in the UK for over a century – depicting the eccentric, wealthy patron who commissioned many of Hogarth’s best-known works.
 Additional highlights will include paintings of his sisters Mary and Anne Hogarth, as well as Heads of Six of Hogarth's Servants c.1750-55.
 Through juxtapositions with European artworks, the exhibition will look afresh at these and many other works by one of Britain’s most important artists, giving visitors a chance to see Hogarth’s position on the international stage in a new light.

-Hogarth and Europe is curated by Alice Insley, Assistant Curator, Historic British Art and Martin Myrone, former Senior Curator, pre-1800 British Art, Tate Britain.
+Hogarth and Europe is curated by Alice Insley, Curator, British Art c 1730 - 1850 and Martin Myrone, former Senior Curator, pre-1800 British Art, Tate Britain.
 It will be accompanied by a fully illustrated catalogue featuring new essays by eminent scholars and artists including Lubaina Himid and Sonia E Barrett.